kkalisz/AppStarter/docs/APP_BUILD.md

 ## Did that work?

 Congratulations!
-You have a functional sample app to start working from.
+You have a functional kamil.sample app to start working from.
 Head back to the [README.md](../README.md#Sanity-Check) for next steps.

 ### Common Issues